Downward Self-Reducibility in TFNP: Introduction

 In the original 1990 paper, Meggido and Papadimitriou proved that if $\TFNP$ contains an $\NP$-hard problem, then the polynomial hierarchy collapses to first level, i.e. $\NP = \coNP$.
 Since this is generally believed not to be true, $\TFNP$ has emerged as an important potential source of ``intermediate" problems -- that is, problems that are not in $\textsc{P}$ but not $\NP$-complete.
 Since our work gives a new characterization of $\PLS$-hardness, it is related to work that shows $\PLS$-hardness from cryptographic assumptions, such as in \cite{BitanskyPR2015,GargPS2016,HubacekY2020}.
 In addition to hardness from cryptographic assumptions, Bitansky and Gerichter recently showed unconditional hardness of $\PLS$ relative to random oracles, as well as hardness of $\PLS$ from incrementally verifiable computation (though an instantiation of this is given through cryptographic assumptions) \cite{BitanskyG2020}.

 The connection between factoring and $\TFNP$ has been studied by Buresh-Oppenheim \cite{Buresh-Oppenheim2006} and later by Jerabek \cite{Jerabek2016}.
 Their work shows that factoring is reducible to $\textsc{PPA}~\cap~\PPP$.
 It is known that $\PPAD \subseteq \textsc{PPA}~\cap~\PPP$, but whether factoring is in $\PPAD$ is an open problem.
 This paper makes progress in the study of factoring and $\TFNP$ by showing that if a downward self-reduction for factoring exists, factoring is not only in $\PPAD$ but also in $\CLS$. $\CLS$ was introduced by Daskalakis and Papadimitriou in 2011 \cite{DaskalakisP2011}, and in a recent breakthrough result, shown to be exactly the intersection $\PPAD~\cap~\PLS$ \cite{FearnleyGHS2021}.
-Recently, it was also shown that $\CLS$ is hard relative to a random oracle but with the additional assumption of \#SAT hardness \cite{ChoudhuriHKPRR2019}.
+Recently, it was also shown that $\CLS$ is hard relative to a random oracle but with the additional assumption of \#SAT hardness \cite{ChoudhuriHKPRR2019-fs}.
+More recently, in concurrent and independent work to ours, it was shown that $\UEOPL$ (and hence $\CLS$) hardness can be based on any downward self-reducible problem family that additionally satisfied a randomized batching property, and for which the Fiat-Shamir heuristic protocol is unambiguously sound \cite{BitanskyCHKLPR22}.
+This complements our results in interesting ways; we base hardness of $\UEOPL$ on any problem in unique $\TFNP$ that is d.s.r., while theirs is based on {\em any} problem that is d.s.r. (not necessarily total) but requires an additional batching property and an assumption about the Fiat-Shamir heuristic for interactive protocols for that problem.
+The reductions in \cref{thm:dsr,thm:dsr-in-PLS} are reminiscent of the reductions in \cite{ChoudhuriHKPRR2019-ppad} and \cite{EphraimFKP2020} in their reliance on downward self-reducibility.
+The major differences between these works and our work are (i) these results work with specific d.s.r. problems (viz., sumcheck of low-degree polynomials and iterated squaring) while we work with any d.s.r. problem in $\TFNP$; and (ii) these results rely on problems ``outside'' of $\NP$ while we rely on problems in $\TFNP$.
+This allows us to do away with non-interactive proofs/arguments that the aforementioned works rely on (since a solution of a $\TFNP$ problem is itself a proof) and generalise/abstract out the assumption (i).